Safeguarding legislation and government guidance says that safeguarding means:

 These policies are reviewed regularly, and all staff receive annual Child Protection and Safeguarding update training, and are aware of the internal procedures for passing on concerns within the Academy.

-If any member of the Academy or local community has concerns about the welfare of a student in the Academy, then please direct them to Mrs E Baker (Headteacher and Designated Safeguarding Lead, (Named Person with responsibility for Child Protection.)
+If any member of the Academy or local community has concerns about the welfare of a student in the Academy, then please direct them to Mr S Richardson, Vice Principal and Designated Safeguarding Lead, (Named Person with responsibility for Child Protection.) or Mrs C Baldwin (Pastoral Support and Deputy Designated Safeguarding Lead).

 Further Useful Links: